Beier first cites Walls' 1942 paper saying that all species of bats, badgers and most smaller carnivores,

 A variety of nocturnal mammals avoids open areas in moonlit conditions.
 The avoidance restricts foraging activity and movements,

 reduces total duration of activity, or concentrates foraging and longer movements during the darkest periods of night.
-So
+Herbivores

-herbivores just eat less during moonlight to avoid predators.
+just eat less food during moonlit nights to avoid predators.
 A bright artificially glowing skies at night may make every night

 benefit the predator species in the long term.
-Bats seems to concentrate around streetlights, looking for an easy meal among the
+Bats seem to concentrate around streetlights, looking for an easy meal among the

 insects captured around the lights.
 Such concentrations